- Getting Started

 -

-Size - The width and height of the control.
+Size—The Width and Height of the control.
 By default, the size is set to

-linkFor improved accessibility, you can use the following keyboard shortcuts in the tabs list from the General tab in the configuration panel:
+For improved accessibility, you can use the following keyboard shortcuts in the tabs list from the General tab in the configuration panel:

 - Up and Down arrow keys to change the selected tab.